yuxwang99/ACE-adapt/README.md

 ### 3. Run `save_vars_matlab.py`
 Use `python save_vars_maltab.py` to generate .m file with variables saving code.

-Files in *code_dir* would be copied to new_code_dir if none of its internal variables are needed for other functions' computation analyzed by *pattern.json*.
+Files would be copied to new_code_dir if none of its internal variables are needed for other functions.
 Otherwise, new Matlab scripts will be automatically generated from the original code.
-These new scripts will include additional logic for saving the required variables."
+These new scripts will include additional logic for saving the required variables.

 ## Toy example
 Try runing
-`sh sh_toy.sh` to play with the toy_example codebase with ACE-adapt.
+`sh sh_toy.sh` to play with the toy_example codebase with ACE-adapt:)